094459/newsletter-oss-projects/README.md

 [automated-data-validation-framework](https://aws-oss.beachgeek.co.uk/3mi) When you are undertaking data migration projects, a significant time is spent in doing the data validation and lot of manual efforts being spent.
 This repo provides a framework developed that helps to simplifying this problem by automating full data validation with some simple config files, and running the framework on EMR.
 It will create summary and detail data validation report in S3 and show up on Athena tables.
 You will need to do some initial work to setup this framework and create config files which has table names to compare. (#187)

+**aws-aurora-db-vertical-autoscaler**

+[aws-aurora-db-vertical-autoscaler](https://aws-oss.beachgeek.co.uk/3uu) is a project that I heard about from Dmitry Shurupov (thanks for reaching out!) that helps you implement vertical autoscaling for Aurora for Postgres using Lambda functions.
+Oleg Mironov put together a blog post to go into more details, including a nice detailed flow diagram of how this code works.(#196)

 **aws-az-mapper**

 [aws-az-mapper](https://aws-oss.beachgeek.co.uk/3om) is a new tool from Jeremy Barnes that maps an AWS Account and it's regions physical availability zones to their logical availability zone.
 This project is new to me (although was released a while ago) and what got my interest was this blog post, [Tool - AWS Availability Zone Mapper](https://aws-oss.beachgeek.co.uk/3on) where Jeremy walks you through how you can use this tool, to help with our cost optimisation strategies. (#190)